wojciechstachowiak222679/challenge-3-pyspark/README.md

 Learning basics of pyspark as a week 9-10 challenge

 ## Project scope
 There is no specific goal to this project like building a solution or the best something.
 The goal is to understand PySpark better and start being somewhat productive with it.
-This means at least:
+This means learning the basics of:
-- SparkSession config basic options
+- SparkSession config basic options (most of them were not used as they allow connections with more services I have not used)
 - loading + saving data
 - DataFrame API
 - aggregations
+- pivoting
+- UDFs (user defined functions)
+- more advanced aggregations like rollup, cube etc.
+- window functions
 - Spark SQL

 ## Data